 If you know your last annual report didn’t do you justice, and you want your next to really pack a punch, there are a few simple steps you can take.
 This is part one of a three-part blog: a step-by-step guide to the process of writing an annual report.
-In the second part, I’ll look at how to write persuasively and in the third, how to brief a copywriter if you decide not to do it yourself.
+In the second part, I’ll look at how to write persuasively and in the third, how to write key messages.

 Find a designer and think about your audience